 A few months ago, I updated my portfolio to add more bonds and more dividend yielding stocks.
 Since then, I had a lot of discussions on this portfolio.
 I discussed it on the comments on this blog.
 I also discussed it on the bogleheads forum.
-Since these discussions, I’ve given a lot of thoughts on my portfolio.
-I realized there was several issues with the portfolio.
-I’m going to discuss these issues here and present the new portfolio on which I’ve settled on.
+Since these discussions, I have given a lot of thoughts on my portfolio.
+I realized there were several issues with the portfolio.
+I am going to discuss these issues here and present the new portfolio on which I have settled on.
 The biggest issue was the complexity of the portfolio.

 First a few acronyms:

 - Exchange Traded Fund (ETF): A fund that is traded like a stock